-Killer Mike on his hopes of a Grammy win for 'Michael': "I don’t want to die unrecognised"
+Killer Mike on his desire to win a Grammy for ‘Michael’: “I don’t want to die unrecognised”

 Back in November 2020, Mike hit out at the Grammy Awards after not receiving a single nomination for Run The Jewels’ fourth and most recent studio record ‘RTJ4’.
 “Fux whoever ain’t fuck with us (Lames),” he wrote.

-During a new interview with NME (which took place before this year’s nominees were revealed), the rapper explained: “I want to march into the Grammys and march out with a trophy or two.
+During a new interview with NME (which took place before next year’s nominees were revealed), the rapper explained: “I want to march into the Grammys and march out with a trophy or two.
 We’ll see how that goes.

 “But no matter what happens, I’ll be back to work before the end of the year.”